 |The management in a functional structure is not totally autonomous in its decision making process.||The management in a divisional structure is more independent in its decision-making process.|

 |Functional organizations are more cost effective than divisional organizations.||Divisional organizations incur costs for all the different divisions of the business, therefore are less cost effective than functional organizations.|

 |Is suitable for small to medium sized businesses.||Is suitable for large companies with different business sections.|

-The organization structure an organization adopts, depends upon many different factors including size of the business, specific business activates, growth plans etc. However, irrespective of the organizational structure it is necessary for every organization to align its business structure with its organizational culture because, the structure of any organization represents the framework through which its cultural approach is implemented practically in order to achieve its goals in the longer run.
+The structure an organization adopts depends upon many different factors including size of the business, specific business activates, growth plans etc. However, irrespective of the organizational structure it is necessary for every organization to align its business structure with its organizational culture because the structure of any organization represents the framework through which its cultural approach is implemented practically in order to achieve its goals in the long run.